OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/08-protect-data.md

 financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations.

-Refer to proactive control [C2: Use Cryptography the proper way][control2] and its [cheatsheets][csproactive-c8] for memory management, especially in relation to mobile development, refer to [Secret Management Cheat Sheet][secretmanagement] and MASTG on testing [Mobile App Code Quality][mobilecodequality].

-more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.
+Refer to proactive control [C2: Use Cryptography the proper way][control2] and its [cheatsheets][csproactive-c8] for more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.

 #### 1. Data protection